TheRealOwenRees/PFAF_discordbot/README.md

 # PFAF Bot
-## Pull PFAF data directly on you Discord server.
+## Pull PFAF data directly onto your Discord server.

 PFAF Bot identifies pulls data directly from [PFAF], displaying it in code blocks in your Discord server.
 This bot was written as a proof of concept, utilising web scraping of aspx pages.